Liam-Booth-Data/impact_evaluation/README.md

 The MODEL_NAME is also an important variable here.
 This variable will be used without as it tells databricks where I want to store my model and in future what model I want to use.
 Unity Catalog uses catalogs, schemas and lots of other things and you can read the MODEL_NAME file path as `catalog.schema.model_name`.

 The next step was to train the model.
 MLflow is helpful for experimentation tracking during training, therefore I thought it'd be a waste not to use some of those capabilites here.
 So I added the following code in to log the loss and validation loss.
 The detectron2 library is setup so that classes are used for training (DefaultTrainer).
 So to log loss you have to create your own hook classes that inherit of the HookBase class.
-The key parts to look at in the code belwo are the `mlflow.log_metric("loss", total_loss, step=iteration)` and `mlflow.log_metric("val_AP", val_ap, step=iteration)`.
+The key parts to look at in the code below are the `mlflow.log_metric("loss", total_loss, step=iteration)` and `mlflow.log_metric("val_AP", val_ap, step=iteration)`.
 These both log the loss and validation average precision respectively, to the MLflow experimentation run.

 ```python
 class MLflowLoggerHook(HookBase);